Thank you for your purchase!

-The Barbarous Century is forthcoming in March 1, 2018 from London's Eyewear Publishing.
+The Barbarous Century is out now from London's Eyewear Publishing.

 Advanced praise for The Barbarous Century